 Q. I have recently lost a pet who I loved dearly, due to cancer.
 There is no mention in the Bible about pet/owner relationships nor about any spiritual connection concerning them.
 In fact, any loving relationship with an animal can not be found (to the best of my knowledge).
 Yet if I loved my pet, how can a God who is love not be involved in the matter?
 Were we not placed here to look after his creations?
 Will we ever be together again in the resurrection?
 Or is this love shared between owner and pet lost forever in time, a memory that will just become dust again?
 I am looking for some solace.
 Surely God can not be so indifferent on the matter.

-Please see this post.
-I hope it is an encouragement to you.
+Please see this post, which I hope will be an encouragement to you:

 Q. Will I see my pet dog in heaven?
 I miss her every day.
 She has passed on due to a hit and run accident 4 years ago.
 At first when it happened, I was very upset with God.
 I couldn’t understand why he allowed this to happen.
 I entrusted my dog’s safety to him.
 But over the years, I saw how God used her death for good purposes and slowly, I heal.
 I kept wishing and hoping that I would see her again but I fear so much that it wouldn’t happen.

 I haven’t found a specific, direct answer to your question in the Bible, but my personal belief is that yes, we will see our beloved pets again in heaven.